Also check out the Rules & Regulations if you still have questions.

 3. May I walk the course?

 Yes, we do allow participants to walk the course.
-We ask that you start ½ hour prior to the main race start.
+Please contact the race director as some regions may ask you to start a bit earlier.
 Though not necessary, we would prefer that participant’s planning to walk the course register for the Sport distance.
 As a walker, please pay attention to fellow competitors coming up behind you.
 Please do not walk abreast and keep to the far right to let runners pass.
 This will ensure that both walkers and runners can obtain their desired finish times.
 The Finish Area will be kept open until the last participant crosses.
 Please make race directors and timing crew aware of your intentions to walk the course on race day.

 4. What skill level do you need to compete?